maflcko/b-c-gui-translations-review/reviews/sl.md

         <source>Received with address</source>
         <translation>Naslov priliva</translation>

 YES
-The translation "Naslov priliva" is incorrect for the context of Bitcoin.
-"Naslov" means "address," which is correct, but "priliva" means "inflow" or "income," which is not an appropriate translation of "Received with" here.
-The English phrase "Received with address" in Bitcoin context generally means "received using the address" or "received at the address."
+The translation "Naslov priliva" is not an accurate translation of "Received with address" in the context of Bitcoin.
+"Naslov priliva" literally means "address of inflow" and does not clearly convey that a payment was received using a specific address.
+The commonly used and accurate translation would be "Prejeto na naslov" or "Prejeto z naslovom," which directly means "Received at address" or "Received with address."

-A more accurate Slovene translation would be:
+Correct translation:
-"Prejeto z naslovom"
+Prejeto na naslov
 ```

 ```
         <source>External signer</source>
         <translation>Zunanji podpisni</translation>

 YES
-The Slovenian translation is grammatically incorrect.
-"Zunanji podpisni" is incomplete and does not appropriately convey "External signer."
-It should be "Zunanji podpisnik."
+The translation is slightly incorrect.
+The word "podpisni" is not suitable; the correct term should be "podpisnik", which means "signer" in Slovenian.

 Correct translation:
 Zunanji podpisnik
 ```